What’s In a ⠠⠃⠕⠭ (Box)?

 We turned to EC because of their experience in delivering white-glove treatment for high-touch scenarios.
 Its first two employees were Graebel alums in Matt Altieri, President, and Gole, who cited that their mission is to treat each move as if it might be their own family moving.

 “It was also formed by a totally different mindset by asking the question, ‘Where do moves go wrong?’” said Gole.

 She reflected that the criticisms range from too many people on site, too many unknown contractors into the house, and lack of care with irreplaceable items, such as family heirlooms.

 “As a result, we came up with a unique range of services beyond your basic, pack, load and delivery model.”

-Assigning the Right Driver
+Dialing in the Right Driver

 These services for a family start with a Driver profile, so the family knows who to expect on moving day.
 These profiles serve as narrative biographies, providing families insight into the driver’s background, experience and hobbies.
 In this situation, Shawn Mann was tapped to relocate this family.
-Like other EC drivers, Shawn works with a dedicated team and in most cases does not use any additional labour or third-party entities to accomplish a move.
+Like other EC drivers, Shawn works with a dedicated team and in most cases does not use any additional labor or third-party entities to accomplish a move.
 This approach has proven to be extremely popular with customers.

 Designing a Calm Exit and a Snug Landing

 By way of the team’s collective research on autism and visual impairment, they were able to address the family’s concerns and elevate their experience.
 Gole prepared a box of Braille coloring books and daubers as well as specialized blankets and pillows for the child to feel snug during the actual move – a product to relieve anxiety for some children with autism disorders.